Large Deviations for Processes in Random Environments with Jumps: Processes in Random Environments with Teleports

-Let us first outline the main difficulties we have in trying to implement the proof of \ref{main_theorem} to the continuous setting.
-The proof of the lemma \ref{second_lemma} used the fact that by time $n$, the walk could jump only $n$ times over the hyperplane through $0$.
+Let us first outline the main difficulties we have in trying to implement the proof of Theorem \ref{main_theorem} to continuous setting.
+The proof of Lemma \ref{second_lemma} used the fact that by time $n$, the walk could jump only $n$ times over the hyperplane through $0$.
 The continuous process could jump infinitely many times over that hyperplane and those jumps could happen in relatively short time.
 Instead, we will look at a strip around $0$ of positive width.
-By strip we mean the region of the space between two hyperplanes orthogonal to $l$.
+By strip we mean the set $\{x\in\mathbb R^d: x\cdot l\in(\alpha,\beta)\}$ for $\alpha,\beta\in\mathbb R$, and a fixed vector $l\in\mathbb R^d$.
 The process can't travel over the strip infinitely many times, because the speed is finite.
-Thus we will require our process not to backtrack over the hyperplane $Z_{-w}$ for suitable $w>0$.
-Since this is not enough to separate the process and prove the inequality (\ref{sub_add}) our goal is to prove that the probability of the event that the process doesn't backtrack over the hyperplane $Z_{-w}$ is comparable to the probability that the process doesn't backtrack over $Z_0$.
-The difficulty here comes from the fact that the process can approach $Z_0$ with slow speed and it can in some way introduce a lot of dependence in the environment.
-This can happen especially if there is a lot of continuity of the process $b$.
+Thus we will consider the events that the process does not backtrack over the hyperplane $Z_{-w}$ for suitable $w>0$.
+We will prove that the probability of the event that the process doesn't backtrack over the hyperplane $Z_{-w}$ is comparable to the probability that the process doesn't backtrack over $Z_0$.
+The difficulty here comes from the fact that the process can approach $Z_0$ with low speed and it can in some way introduce a lot of dependence in the environment.
+This can happen especially if the vector field $b$ is continuous.
+Similar difficulties are known in the study of a class of processes called Lorentz lattice gases (see, for example, \cite{bunimovich}, \cite{grimmett}).
 We introduce additional assumptions to have more randomness in the definition of $X_t$ and that randomness helps the process to escape from such environments.
 So, we will have some assumptions that continuous processes can't satisfy.
 It turns out that the bounded process won't satisfy some of the requirements, either.